By the end of this section, you will be able to:

 The precision of a measurement system refers to how close the agreement is between repeated measurements (which are repeated under the same conditions).
 Consider the example of the paper measurements.
 The precision of the measurements refers to the spread of the measured values.
 One way to analyze the precision of the measurements would be to determine the range, or difference, between the lowest and the highest measured values.
 In that case, the lowest value was 10.9 in. and the highest value was 11.2 in.
 Thus, the measured values deviated from each other by at most 0.3 in.
 These measurements were relatively precise because they did not vary too much in value.
 However, if the measured values had been 10.9, 11.1, and 11.9, then the measurements would not be very precise because there would be significant variation from one measurement to another.

 The measurements in the paper example are both accurate and precise, but in some cases, measurements are accurate but not precise, or they are precise but not accurate.
 Let us consider an example of a GPS system that is attempting to locate the position of a restaurant in a city.
 Think of the restaurant location as existing at the center of a bull’s-eye target, and think of each GPS attempt to locate the restaurant as a black dot.
-In Figure 1.23, you can see that the GPS measurements are spread out far apart from each other, but they are all relatively close to the actual location of the restaurant at the center of the target.
+In Figure 1.23, you can see that the GPS measurements are spread out far apart from each other, but they are centered close to the actual location of the restaurant at the center of the target.
 This indicates a low precision, high accuracy measuring system.
 However, in Figure 1.24, the GPS measurements are concentrated quite closely to one another, but they are far away from the target location.
 This indicates a high precision, low accuracy measuring system.

 Accuracy, Precision, and Uncertainty